 Yes.
 The ‘gangster charm’ thing blinded Filipinos and many abroad to the seriousness of what he’s doing — things which many I’ve spoken to say will take the country will take decades to recover from.
 What’s disarming and attractive about Duterte is his extreme informality, his unstatesmanlike style and self-depcricating manner.
 He’ll often mock his own lacklustre academic performance, for example.
 People warm to that in the way that they laugh at his crude invective — even when it’s about subjects as serious as rape.
 But Duterte has conned people with his carefully cultivated ‘bugoy’ — or hoodlum —image.
 He is not a bad-ass kid from the slums of Davao: he was the son of the Governor of Davao who learned his spicy vocabulary, his misogynistic manners and developed his love of firearms from his bodyguards.
 He was a child of privilege.
 A spoiled brat.
 So he knows exactly what he’s doing when he deploys his Duterte Harry persona.
 It worked for him as the Mayor of Davao and it’s worked for him as President of the Philippines.

-Something I’ve picked up on is that my family here in the US hates him but a lot of my family in the Philippines adores him.
+Something I’ve picked up on is that my family here in the US hates him but some of my family in the Philippines adores him.
 A lot of people are like that.
 Why do you think there is such a difference in how he is viewed?